 In the previous year, rent prices were plateauing, but within the last year, rents have spiked.
-The study at Harvard suggests that the number of low-cost units is disappearing and even the new construction is carried with keeping the higher-income renters
+The study at Harvard suggests that the number of low-cost units is disappearing and even new construction is carried out keeping the higher-income renters

 So far, a slight change in the rent prices has been witnessed.
 As CNCC reports tell that average retail rent fell 9 percent in the first quarter plummeting to $714 per square foot year over year.